Friday 16th September, 2022

 As UK researchers found (1) manufacturers of hand held massagers have a long history of concentrating on what their massagers look like on shop shelves rather than how they worked.
 Most of these machines are only marginally effective at best.

-A few years ago with “consumer grade” massagers generally being so poor, and our patients needing an effective massager for use at home, we started building our own machines.
-Of course they have all of the desirable features mentioned above and none of the things we need to avoid.
+A few years ago we were looking for something easy to use and effective for our patients to use and could not find anything we were happy with, so we started building our own machines.
+Of course they have all of the desirable features mentioned above and none of the things you need to avoid.
 These are now used, recommended and sold by a wide range of professionals across many countries, or available from us directly.
 For details please see our get a massager page.

 The General Purpose Massager